 Cherese Wiesner-Rosales recently took over as director of the Vestal Museum.
-A Vestal native, she studied Fine Art at Cornell University and lived in Boston MA for around a decade.
+A Vestal native, she studied Fine Art at Cornell University and lived in Boston MA for a decade.
 Working for an Art and Culture magazine in Boston she traveled around New England exploring many museums and galleries that now give inspiration to her position at the Vestal Museum.
-She is also a real estate agent with Warren Real Estate.

 Tracy Hanna is thrilled to be the Museum Clerk at The Vestal Museum!
 She has a BA in Anthropology and Art History and an MSEd in Childhood Education with Literacy Certification from Binghamton University.
-Tracy has worked at the Binghamton University Public Archaeology Facility for ten years and is excited to apply her love of archaeology, art history, museums, and educating children to The Vestal Museum.
+Tracy works at the Binghamton University Public Archaeology Facility and is excited to apply her love of archaeology, art history, museums, and educating children to The Vestal Museum.

 Join us on Saturday, June 29th from 1PM-3PM for a vast exhibition of antique postcards directly revealed from the archives of the Vestal Museum.

 Tioga County Courier’s former Homegrown columnist, M.K.
 Thomas will be speaking from 1PM-2PM on the art of preserving oral traditions through print.